Plant stress measurement: Y(II) or ΔF/Fm' and ETR

 Y(II) is a measuring protocol that was developed by Bernard Genty with the first publications in 1989 and 1990.
 It is a light adapted test that allows one to measure plant stress while the plant is undergoing the photosynthetic process at steady-state photosynthesis lighting conditions.
-Like FvFm, Y(II) represents a measurement ratio of plant efficiency, but in this case, it is an indication of the amount of energy used in photochemistry by photosystem II under steady-state photosynthetic lighting conditions.
+Like Fv/Fm, Y(II) represents a measurement ratio of plant efficiency, but in this case, it is an indication of the amount of energy used in photochemistry by photosystem II under steady-state photosynthetic lighting conditions.
 For most types of plant stress, Y(II) correlates to plant carbon assimilation in a linear fashion in C_{4} plants.
 In C_{3} plants, most types of plant stress correlate to carbon assimilation in a curve-linear fashion.
 According to Maxwell and Johnson, it takes between fifteen and twenty minutes for a plant to reach steady-state photosynthesis at a specific light level.
 In the field, plants in full sunlight, and not under canopy, or partly cloudy conditions, are considered to be at steady state.
 In this test, light irradiation levels and leaf temperature must be controlled or measured, because while the Y(II) parameter levels vary with most types of plant stress, it also varies with light level and temperature.
 Y(II) values will be higher at lower light levels than at higher light levels.
 Y(II) has the advantage that it is more sensitive to a larger number of plant stress types than Fv/Fm.

 ETR, or electron transport rate, is also a light-adapted parameter that is directly related to Y(II) by the equation, ETR = Y(II) × PAR × 0.84 × 0.5.
 By multiplying Y(II) by the irradiation light level in the PAR range (400 nm to 700 nm) in μmols, multiplied by the average ratio of light absorbed by the leaf 0.84, and multiplied by the average ratio of PSII reaction centers to PSI reaction centers, 0.50, relative ETR measurement is achieved.

 Relative ETR values are valuable for stress measurements when comparing one plant to another, as long as the plants to be compared have similar light absorption characteristics.
 Leaf absorption characteristics can vary by water content, age, and other factors.
 If absorption differences are a concern, absorption can be measured with the use of an integrating sphere.
 For more accurate ETR values, the leaf absorption value and the ratio of PSII reaction centers to PSI reaction centers can be included in the equation.
 If different leaf absorption ratios are an issue, or they are an unwanted variable, then using Y(II) instead of ETR, may be the best choice.
 Four electrons must be transported for every CO_{2} molecule assimilated, or O_{2} molecule evolved, differences from gas exchange measurements, especially in C_{3} plants, can occur under conditions that promote photorespiration, cyclic electron transport, and nitrate reduction.